andreyryabtsev/quote_bot/readme.md

 ### Scripts

-The repository includes four BASH executable scripts:
+The repository includes three BASH executable scripts:
-1. `dbinit` prepares the database for the bot.
-It must be run with `sudo` as part of the setup and should not be used again.
-2. `start` launches the bot and redirects the output (every posted message, some debug information, and errors) to `log.txt` and `errorlog.txt`, for later examination.
+1. `start` launches the bot and redirects the output (every posted message, some debug information, and errors) to `log.txt` and `errorlog.txt`, for later examination.
 If you experience issues please use the relevant contents of these two files to report them.
 Additionally, the process is detached and its PID is saved to `pid` file for tracking.
 The bot will not start if it is already running (per the presence of `pid`) and will inform you of the issue.
-3. `stop` reads the `pid` file created by `start` and kills the bot's process, deleting the file.
+2. `stop` reads the `pid` file created by `start` and kills the bot's process, deleting the file.
 If the file is not found it will inform you.
-4. `restart` simply executes `stop` and `start` consecutively.
+3. `restart` simply executes `stop` and `start` consecutively.
 It is useful when pulling in an update and wanting to restart or to verify that there is no running instance when starting (for the latter reason `start` should rarely be used on its own).

 Assuming no errors, once `start` or `restart` execute, the bot should be up and ready for interaction.
 Make sure that the needed files are prepared, the auth key is correct, and check the `errorlog.txt` if problems arise.